rails/rails/guides/source/active_record_basics.md

 Note that it's also possible to model data with Ruby objects that do *not* need to be backed by a database.
 See [Active Model](active_model_basics.html) for more.
 So Active Record and Active Model together are the M in MVC.

-There is a some industry jargon around Active Record.
-There is a software architecture pattern by the same name.
-Active Record in Rails implements this pattern and it's also a description of something called [Object Relational Mapping][ORM] system.
+There is some industry jargon around Active Record.
+Active Record in Rails is an implementation of a software architecture pattern by the same name.
+It's also a description of something called [Object Relational Mapping][ORM] system.
 The below sections explain these terms:

 ### The Active Record Pattern